evsamsonov/tinkoff-broker/README.md

 for creating automated trading robots.

 ## Features
-- Opens position, changes stop loss and take profit, closes position
+- Opens position, changes stop loss and take profit, closes position.
-- Tracks open position
+- Tracks open position.
-- Doesn't support multiple open positions at the same time
+- Doesn't support multiple open positions at the same time.
-- Commission in position is approximate
+- Commission in position is approximate.

 ## How to use

-Create a new `Tinkoff` object using constructor `tnkbroker.New`.
+Create a new `Tinkoff` object using constructor `New`.
 Pass [full-access token](https://tinkoff.github.io/investAPI/token/), user account identifier, [FIGI](https://tinkoff.github.io/investAPI/faq_identification/) of a trading instrument.

 ```go